tomjoht/tomjoht.github.io/pages/apis/api_workshop_outline.md

 * License inherent in API key
 * How API keys give IT shops control to turn off bad requesters

-### Markdown
-* Preferred doc format for devs
-* Common Markdown syntax
-* Some Markdown tools: static site generators, readme.io
-* Treating doc as code

 ### Tutorials and how-to
 * Separation of programmer tutorials from reference docs
 * Hello World tutorial
 * Assessing your audience's level of knowledge
 * Sequential tutorials

+## Advanced example
+* Use Flickr API to pull pictures from your photo stream or album onto your site
+* Determine the endpoint
+* Construct the request
+* Integrate the code
+* Troubleshoot
+* Critique of Flickr's documentation

 ## Doc reviews with developers
 * The curse of knowledge